Shellshock9001/HTB_Writeups/Active/README.md

 Password = <em><strong>GPPstillStandingStrong2k18</em></strong><br>

 # Backtrack - smbclient Users
 I remember there were other Users in the smbmap and saw <em><strong>Users</em></strong>.
 I went back to https://book.hacktricks.xyz/welcome/readme and typed in smbclient users and found a "List shared folders" sections.
 You can log in to the smbclient using a user parameter if you know the password.
-Which we do.<br>
+Which we do.
 That section was actually only to list the shared files.
 Not connect.
 Scroll down a bit to Connect/List a shared folder.
 You'll see this is how to connect.
 I left the password out because I kept getting errors with it.<br>

 ![smbclient_Users_errors](https://user-images.githubusercontent.com/110210595/187826348-922411ac-76f4-4b5a-a3e4-53b9c19f6c99.PNG)